-- e.
+- rural production or soil resources and satisfactorily maintaining and enhancing significant natural values. - c.
+Accords with the overall strategic intention for the Wakatipu Basin by providing for rural living where it can be absorbed by the landscape. - d.
+Creates economic benefits which outweigh the costs. - e.
 Changes zone boundaries in a manner that is consistent with the maps in the PDP. - f.
 Takes into account the location and environmental features of the site. - g.
-Does not present any known significant infrastructure concerns, other than risks around cumulative effects on the roading network, which can be mitigated through long term planning and provision of roading improvements. - h.
-Will not create demand for new infrastructure that will have significant or inappropriate adverse environmental effects. - i.
+Does not present any known significant infrastructure concerns, other than risks around cumulative effects on the roading network, which can be mitigated through long-term planning and provision of roading improvements. - h.
+Will not create demand for new infrastructure that would have significant or inappropriate adverse environmental effects. - i.
 Will not be incompatible with nearby land uses. - j.
 Rezoning will be more appropriate than the option of separate resource consent application processes if the suite of objectives and policies are not amended to provide a more balanced framework for new rural living opportunities.
 This is because the risks and costs associated with individual resource consent application processes is likely to be unreasonably high. - k.
-Existing use rights to be taken into account in this case include the undeveloped building platforms on the submitters land.
+Existing use rights to be taken into account in this case include the undeveloped building platforms on the submitters' land.
 These rights have been factored into the landscape assessments of both Ms Gilbert and Mr Skelton.
 Recognition (and protection) of existing development rights/expectations provides for an integrated approach to the management of the land resource because it recognises previous investment in decision making processes, provides security of investment for landowners, and provides an incentive for landowners to invest in environmental enhancement measures that would not otherwise occur (for example structural landscaping and protection of specific view shafts/open spaces).